wildex999/unitytd/README.md

 ::UnityTD(Temp. name)::

 This is a game created with Unity 4.
-It's a 2D Tower Defence game, with online multiplayer and mazing.
+It's a 2D Tower Defence game, with online multiplayer and mazing(Towers and enemies share space, forcing enemies to pathfind).
-It's currentl unfinished, only having the basic capabilities, but no actualy game on top of it.
+It's currently unfinished, only having the basic capabilities, but no actual game on top of it.
 What is implemented:

 - Basic 2D Grid based Tower Defence.